 The UMMV Birding Festival designs activities and tours to fit a gamut of abilities, ages, and interests.
 Early evening lectures, social hours, a bird-themed art show, and banquet add to the festival’s five days of enjoyment — learning, socializing, and most importantly birding.

-Emily and Amelia will present the 2018 UMMV Birding Festival’s Keynote Address “Caring for Pint-Sized Predators” on Saturday, May 12th at 7:30 pm at the Cortez Conference Center, 2121 E Main St, Cortez.
+Noah will present the 2019 UMMV Birding Festival’s Keynote Address “xxxxxxxx” on Saturday, May 11th at 7:30 pm at the Cortez Conference Center, 2121 E Main St, Cortez.

 Birding Festival General Information